opensearch-project/opensearch-py-ml/DEVELOPER_GUIDE.md

 1. https://opensearch.org/downloads.html#docker-compose

 After navigating to OpenSearch Dashboards you should update the persistent settings for the cluster.
 The settings will update the behavior of the machine learning plugin, specifically the ml_commons plugin.
+ML Commons cluster settings: https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/

 You should paste this settings in the `Dev Tools` window and run it: